 The Serengeti & Lake Manyara

 The first morning of your safari in Tanzania you will check out of your hotel and begin your drive to the first campsite near Lake Manyara.
-Here you will unload all of your belongings and prepare for your first game drive in the afternoon.
+Here you will unload all of your belongings and prepare for your first game drive to Serengeti National Park in the afternoon.

 The first campsite that I stayed at was quite large and had some picnic tables, bathrooms and an area for Amin to cook.
 The only problem was that the water at the campsite was cold and was a mere trickle, but such is the life of a camping safari.
 I stayed two nights at this camp and could hear the sounds of lions in the near distance each night!

 The first game drive will last a few hours and your guide will take you all over the surrounding area in search of wildlife.
+You will drive through Serengeti National Park and Tarangire National Park.
 The landscape of Tanzania is very vast, with open plains and rolling landscapes.
 This allows you to view animals at varying distances.
 I could even see some elephants far out on the horizon.

 The following morning you will wake up before the sun rises to have breakfast and get an early start on your first game drive.
 During your safari with Duma Explorers you will spend almost the entirety of our day out in the truck searching for animals.